defold/doc/docs/en/tutorials/magic-link.md

 ---
 title: Magic Link tutorial
-brief: In this tutorial we will build a complete little puzzle game with a start screen, the mechanics of the game and simple level progression in the form of increasing difficulty.
+brief: In this tutorial you will build a complete little puzzle game with a start screen, the mechanics of the game and simple level progression in the form of increasing difficulty.
 ---

 # Magic Link tutorial